tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client sends its extensions in the ClientHello.
 The server MAY send extensions in the ServerHello, EncryptedExtensions, Certificate, and HelloRetryRequest messages.
+The NewSessionTicket also allows the server to send extensions to the client though these are not directly associated with the extensions in the ClientHello.
 The table in {{iana-considerations}}
 indicates where a given extension may appear.
 If the client receives an extension which is not specified for a given message it MUST abort the handshake with an "illegal_parameter" alert.